Types of Breast Cancer

 Tampa General Hospital treats patients with all types of breast cancer.
 Our multidisciplinary team of surgeons, radiation oncologists, medical oncologists, and other specialists develop treatment plans specific to each kind of cancer and designed for the individual patient’s needs.
 Some approaches may include chemotherapy infusions, inpatient or outpatient radiation therapy, and surgical treatment.

 If you have been diagnosed with any of the aforementioned types of breast cancer, you can seek treatment at TGH.
-For a physician referral or to make an appointment, please call (813) 844-2200.
+To learn more or schedule an appointment, please call 813-844-7585.